elena19m/cloud-courses/website/docs/common/dns/_dns_fine_tuning.md

 };
 ```

+Do not forget to restart the BIND service after changing the configuration.

 Now, if we query again for `google.com`, from the dns VM the query should suceed and from the helper VM it should now fail.

 ```